yogendra-yatnalkar/yogendra-yatnalkar-hugo/content/notes/daily-scribble.md

     - **How does the attention mask is calcuated:**
         - From the above example of 1023 tokens: For the first 512 tokens, the attention mask should be 1.
 For the remaining 512 tokens the attention mask should have a value of 0.
         - This means, we are telling the attention mask to not attend the EOS padded tokens.

+---

+- **Shape values:**
+    - For a given record, we have following values: y_pred, y_test, x_pred --> if shape_val was the shap_values for the given x_pred and exp_val was the expected valulue for the entire set (which is nothing but the average of the y_pred)
+        - Then, **y_pred == sum(shap_value) + exp_val**
+    - The feature shap value is 0 if feature value is missing or null.
+    - While using XGBoost, if we are using the native library (Not the one integrated with SKlearn), we can get shap values directly from the predicted value.
+    - (with the help of Google Gemini) ***How are shap values computed ?*** (**NOTE:** Very high level explanation)
+        - First compute the baseline prediction value >>> which is nothing but the expected value for all the predictions (average of entire y_pred)
+        - ***Compute Marginal Contributions and Average:***
+            - Suppose we had 4 features, and we have started with calculation of shap value for feature1:
+                - then compute all possible combination of feature 1 with other features
+                - like: (feature1), (feature1, feature2), (feature1, feature3), (feature1,2,3)..... etc etc
+                - When we just consider feature1, all other values will be NULL or 0 in the input
+                - Calculate the contribute of every combination for a given feature and average those >>> This is the shap value for a given feature1 for a single record.
+                - Now, perform this for every feature for every record within the dataset.

+---